 Set realistic expectations for yourself and forgive yourself for past mistakes.
 Holding onto guilt or regret only perpetuates negative thought patterns.

-The consequences can extend to mental and physical issues, such as fatigue, difficulty setting boundaries, or muscle tension, etc.
+The consequences can extend to mental and physical health, leading to fatigue, difficulty setting boundaries, and various physical symptoms.

-“It is essential to understand that overthinking is not a personal failure but a shared struggle.“
+It’s essential to recognize that overthinking is not a personal failure but a shared struggle.

 An ‘overthinking empath’ is an individual who possesses a strong gift of empathy, often feeling and understanding the emotions of others deeply.
 They also tend to overanalyze and overthink situations, leading to mental and emotional exhaustion.